fraunhofer-iem/SPHA-Code-Integrity/README.md

 ## Usage

+You need to have git installed in order to run this program as some of the calculations (`git patch-id`) is not implemented in go-git) rely on calling the git CLI.
 This project contains a CLI application written in GO.
 To run it and get all available `flags` execute:

 ```